Photoshop 1.2 [levels]

 - The next histogram, however, shows flat spots on both the left side and the right side of the graph.
 These flat spots indicate there are no black or white pixels in the image.

 - To correct this problem, drag the black triangle on the left to meet the graph and do the same with the white triangle on the right.
-You can also adjust the mid-tones by moving the grey triangle.
+You can also adjust the mid-tones by moving the gray triangle.
 You can turn the preview of your changes on or off by checking or un-checking the preview option.
 You may also elect to click the “Auto” button, allowing Photoshop to do the adjustment for you (though I find it has mixed results).